-- The program must be completed within five years. - 26 of 38 credit hours must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved.
+- The program must be completed within five years. - 26 of 38 credit hours must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved. - CBTS graduates may apply up to 18 credits toward this degree that are duplicates of credits previously earned in another CBTS degree program.

 The M.A.B.C. is a very flexible program designed to meet the needs of pastors, counselors, and teachers.
-Courses are offered in the semester format (both mornings and evenings), weeklong modular format, and weekend format (four Friday evenings and Saturday mornings).
+Courses are offered in the semester format (both mornings and evenings), week-long modular format, and weekend format (four Friday evenings and Saturday mornings).
 The degree may be completed in two years.